Sids-27/Handwriting-for-Alzhemers-Detection/README.md

 - `code`: Contains the implementation code for SVM, Random Forests, Decision Trees, KNN, and XGBoost algorithms.
 - `data`: Includes the dataset used for training and evaluation.
-- `reports`: Holds the project report, including methodologies, results, and analysis.
+- `report`: Holds the project report, including methodologies, results, and analysis.